google/WebFundamentals/src/content/en/tools/workbox/guides/using-plugins.md

   handlerDidError: async ({request, event, error, state}) => {
     // Return `response`, a different `Response` object as a fallback, or `null`. return response;
-  },
+  }
 };
 ```

+Note: All lifecycle callbacks starting with `handler` are new in Workbox v6.
+If you're implementing
-Note: If you're implementing your own custom strategy, you do not have to worry about invoking any
+your own [custom strategy](/web/tools/workbox/modules/workbox-strategies#custom_strategies), you do
-of these callbacks yourself.
-This is all handled by the `Strategy` base class.
+not have to worry about invoking any of these callbacks yourself.
+This is all handled by the
+`Strategy` base class.

+The `event` object passed to each plugin callback above represents the original event that triggered
+the fetch or cache action.
+In some cases there will **not** be an original event, so your code
+should check for its existence before referencing it.
+Also, when invoking the
+[`handle()`](/web/tools/workbox/guides/advanced-recipes#handle) method of a strategy, the `event`
+you pass to `handle()` will be the event passed to the plugin callbacks.

+All plugin callbacks are also passed a `state` object which is unique to the particular plugin
+object and strategy invocation (i.e. the call to `handle()`).
+This makes it possible to write
+plugins where one callback can conditionally do something based on what another callback in the same
+plugin did (e.g. compute the time delta between running `requestWillFetch()` and `fetchDidSucceed()`
+or `fetchDidFail()`).

 ## Third-party Plugins